-5 of the Best Luxury Hotels in Singapore
+The Best Luxury Hotels in Singapore

-Four Seasons Hotel
+1. The Four Seasons Hotel

 The Four Seasons Singapore was the perfect example and clearly one of the best luxury hotels in Singapore.

 Walking into a Four Seasons property is always dreamlike.
 With each beautiful detail a stunning show of opulence.

-Old-world traditional Eastern elegance, superior smiles, large suites, and world-class dining made it difficult to leave the hotel.
+Old-world traditional Eastern elegance, superior smiles, large suites, a rooftop outdoor pool, and world-class fine dining options like the Michelin-starred Jiang-Nan Chun, made it difficult to leave the hotel.

-Our stay at the Four Seasons Hotel Singapore | Check Prices and Availability
+Read about our stay at the Four Seasons Hotel Singapore.

 Read Next | A First Timer’s Guide to Singapore

-The Westin Singapore
+2. The Westin Singapore

 Located on the 32nd floor of the building, with views of both the ocean and the iconic Singapore city skyline, your Westin welcome will dazzle you.

 I highly recommend upgrading to the Executive Club room for club access and a larger suite to spread out during your retreat-style stay at The Westin.

 Only a short walk to the Marina Bay Casino and the nearby parklands and with access to Raffles City Shopping Centre, Fairmont offers luxury accommodation, amenities, world-class restaurants, and a complete shopping experience, all within walking distance from your suite.

-The Fairmont Singapore gym sets the standard for hotel fitness studios around the world.
-With experienced in-house personal trainers and access to the cutting-edge SMARTfit Training system, a multi-sensory style of high-intensity training that challenges the brain and body simultaneously, your workout is worlds away from a typical boring resort treadmill session.
+The fitness centre features experienced in-house personal trainers and access to the cutting-edge SMARTfit Training system, a multi-sensory style of high-intensity training that challenges the brain and body simultaneously.
+So, your workout is worlds away from a typical boring resort treadmill session.

-Hotel Fort Canning
+4. Hotel Fort Canning